 Before purchasing new instruments, confirm whether it can be safely reprocessed according to manufacturer's instructions.
 When reprocessing new equipment, check the manufacturer's instructions about how it needs to be reprocessed.
+Everyone involved in reprocessing needs training from a recognized reprocessing course as well as on the MPG procedures.

 Before purchasing new instruments, confirm whether they can be safely reprocessed according to manufacturer's instructions.
 When reprocessing new equipment, check the manufacturer's instructions about how it needs to be reprocessed.
 As a result, you may want to check the instructions before purchasing an item to confirm that the item can be safely reprocessed according to current recommendations and with the autoclave that you are using.
 Some devices have reprocessing instructions that do not reflect best practice, that require specific considerations or are not possible with the autoclaves that midwives use.